jozefvaclavik/docker_workshop/day_1/part_2/README.md

 1. As we deleted `busybox:latest` in previous part, docker now had to download it again.
 This happened in the part of `[1/2]`.
 2. We copied our `script.sh` in `[2/2]`.

 Thats it.
-Now if you list your `docker images` you're gonna see it.
+Now if you list your `docker image ls` you're gonna see it.

 ```sh
 REPOSITORY            TAG                                  IMAGE ID       CREATED         SIZE